U.S. Supreme Court to hear Nazi artworks case

 Arguments will be heard by telephone conference call.

-Jed Leiber of Los Angeles, New Mexico resident Alan Philipp and Gerald Stiebel, of London, sued the German government in U.S. courts in 2015, seeking the return of the more than 80 items, some dating back to the 11th Century valued at a combined $276 million.
+Jed Leiber of Los Angeles, New Mexico resident Alan Philipp and Gerald Stiebel of London sued the German government in U.S. courts in 2015, seeking the return of the more than 40 items, some dating back to the 11th Century, valued at a combined $276 million.

 The Prussian Cultural Heritage Foundation appealed a ruling in the U.S. District Court for the District of Columbia rejecting arguments by German government lawyers that they were immune from foreign legal action under the Foreign Sovereign Immunities Act.

-The treasure, known as the Welfenschatz in German, has been on display at the Bode Museum in Berlin since the fall of the Nazi regime.
+The treasure, known as the Welfenschatz in German, is on display at the Museum of Decorative Arts in Berlin.

 The collection was purchased by a group of four Jewish art dealers in Frankfurt, Germany, in 1929, with the intent to flip the collection for a profit.
 When the Great Depression hit, the group was forced to hold onto about half of the collection.

-Note: This article has been updated to correct the number of articles contested in the lawsuit; the correct name of the Berlin museum where they are displayed; and the dispute over whether the artifacts were gifted to Adolph Hitler.